 - Missouri approved private institutions as defined per subdivision (2) of section 173.1102

-- Not-for-profit religious institutions offering only religiously designated degrees and programs
+- Missouri not-for-profit religious institutions offering only religiously designated degrees and programs

-- Charitable institutions that provide instruction without financial charge
+- Missouri charitable institutions that provide instruction without financial charge

-- Schools offering only non-vocational or recreational courses or programs
+- Missouri schools offering only non-vocational or recreational courses or programs

-- Employer sponsored instruction or training available only to employees
+- Missouri employer sponsored instruction or training available only to employees

-- Training by restricted membership trade or professional associations for members only
+- Training by restricted membership trade or professional associations located in Missouri for members only

-- Schools or training programs regulated and approved by other state agencies
+- Schools regulated and approved by other Missouri state agencies

-- Elementary and/or secondary schools (i.e., schools enrolling students primarily under the age of 16)
+- Missouri elementary and/or secondary schools (i.e., schools enrolling students primarily under the age of 16)

 In order to be determined exempt from the requirements of the Missouri Proprietary School Certification Requirements, a school or training provider must submit a complete application and a $50 application fee, via check or money order payable to the Missouri Department of Higher Education & Workforce Development-Proprietary, indicating which specific exemption category is applicable to its organization or operation.
 Application must be on forms provided by the MDHEWD.
 You may submit your application request via telephone or by submitting an application request form.